 - paid by bank transfer; we do not allow payment to be made into third party bank accounts, thus minimising the risk of forced or compulsory labour.
 All ISG employees must receive details of hours worked/pay (within their payslips) when they are paid, and this must also clearly show deductions for tax and social security contributions; and

 - vetted for the right to work in the country where they are employed.
 Where employees require a work permit/VISA we ensure they have the necessary documentation in place.

 ISG is a member of the Gangmasters and Labour Abuse Authority (“GLAA”) Construction Protocol.
-This involves a collaboration with some of the biggest names in the UK construction industry to develop innovative and creative ways to get ahead of those who may be looking to exploit workers.
-We recognise that pro-active action is required to help safeguard the rights and freedoms of certain vulnerable individuals.
-ISG is committed to working in partnership with this peer group to share information which may stop or prevent exploitation of workers within the construction industry and to collaborate in helping to raise awareness of the subject and the issues that surround it.
+This involves a collaboration with some of the biggest names in the UK construction industry to develop innovative and creative ways to stay ahead of those who may be looking to exploit workers.
+We recognise that pro-activity is always required to help safeguard the rights and freedoms of certain vulnerable individuals.
+ISG is committed to working in partnership with this peer group to share information, which may stop or prevent exploitation of workers within the construction industry, and to collaborate in helping raise awareness of the issue and its devastating impacts.